 - Figures regarding fastest growing countries only include countries with inwards FDI investment over £10 million.

-- Read the full Foreign direct investment involving UK companies: 2017
+- Read about foreign direct investment involving UK companies: 2017

 - The invest.great.gov.uk site already provides a range of information to help international businesses invest in the UK.
 This includes details on: